 Cable lengths available:

-Construction: Cut out plywood for base according to the required dimensions.
+Cut out plywood for base according to the required dimensions.
 The sides of the box should have a min. height of 30cm but could be as high as 60cm.
 Screw base and sides together.
 Place aeroboard on the bottom of the box.
-Glue/nail aeroboard pieces on the sides of the box.
-(Protection against heat losses).
+Glue/nail aeroboard pieces on the sides of the box to protection against heat losses.
 Now line the box with tunnel plastic or similar strong plastic.
 This protects the timber from the moisture of the sand.
 Put box in its final location.

 Tip: It is highly recommended to install a light source directly over the propagation box.
 Often propagation takes place in short days where there are not enough natural light hours to achieve healthy plant growth.
-With the help of a light tube (ideally ‘Grow Light’ tubes or similar lights for plant growth) and a plug-in timer the plants can be exposed to additional light hours.
+With the help of a LED grow light and a plug-in timer the plants can be exposed to additional light hours.
 This will reduce the danger of ‘legginess’.